 Beyond my duties as an instructor, I also took over many roles of the assistant director throughout the summer.
 This included educational roles, such as helping coordinate activities and general planning, as well as offering feedback and suggestions to other instructors.
 There was also administrative duties such as communicating with parents, handling checkin and checkout of students, being properly trained in multiple types of first aid, completing inventory each week, and more.

 Overall, I had the time of life and loved every student I had the chance to meet and work with throughout the summer.
 I hope I taught them a lot, but more importantly I hope I helped them have fun, as I know they taught me a lot and provided me with an amazing time.
 I wish I could continue teaching them all as their computer science teacher in school.
 Each and every one of them is impossibly smart and continued to amaze me, I am just glad I had a chance to help all of them on their paths of reaching their maximum potential.

-My most important educational experience was at UW - Madison where I been studied from the fall of 2017 to the spring of 2020 when I graduated with a Bachelors of Science in Computer Science.
-Pursuing my interest in Chinese language, literature, and culture, I also completed an East Asian Studies Certificate.
+My most important educational experience was at UW - Madison where I studied from the fall of 2017 to the spring of 2020 when I graduated with a Bachelors of Science in Computer Science.
+Pursuing my interest in Chinese language, literature, and culture, I also completed a certificate in East Asian Studies.